-If you have to move out of your home and have no permanent place to live, federal laws allow you to keep your child in the same school at no cost to you.
-If your children and family have experienced or are experiencing a loss of housing please contact the District Homeless Coordinator for information.
+If you have to move out of your home and have no permanent place to live, federal laws allow you to keep your child in the school of origin at no cost to you.
+If your children and family have experienced or are experiencing a loss of housing please contact the Manager of McKinney-Vento Student Services for information.

-At HPS we provide services to displaced students such as:
+At HPS we provide services to students experiencing housing instability such as:

 - School backpack with supplies